risingwavelabs/risingwave-docs-legacy/docs/performance/performance-metrics.md

 We suggest users also monitor the CPU utilization, disk I/O, and network I/O of RisingWave’s upstream systems, e.g., message queues or databases, to determine the end-to-end bottleneck.

-We are now inviting you to join our community for any questions or tips regarding performance tuning.
-To join our Slack Community, simply click the [RisingWave Slack Community invitation link](https://www.risingwave.com/slack) and become part of our growing network of users.
-Engage in discussions, seek assistance, and share your experiences with fellow users who can provide valuable insights and solutions.
+For any other questions or tips regarding performance tuning, feel free to join our [Slack community](https://www.risingwave.com/slack) and become part of our growing network of users.
+Engage in discussions, seek assistance, and share your experiences with fellow users and our engineers who are eager to provide insights and solutions.